 But if money is a concern for you, yet you still want to take the test then make it the basic one that is available, autosomal.
 Even if you do take this test you can learn a lot from your DNA and you may even connect with distant cousins as well.

 Do I recommend TheGenealogist DNA?

-Yes I certainly do recommend TheGenealogist DNA.
-I like this DNA test because you have the 3 different types of test on offer to you.
+Yes, I certainly do recommend TheGenealogist DNA.
+I like this DNA test because you have the 3 different types of tests on offer to you.
 And not only that but the hard work from the staff that other customers have mentioned is appealing.

 As more and more members join and get tested there is always a chance that you will make new connections down the road.
 And also gain more knowledge about your family tree.

 If you decide to buy this DNA testing kit then please come back and let me know what you think of it.
 I would love to hear how it is working for you.